Volta Redonda: History

 In 1744, the first explorers named the curious curve of the Paraíba do Sul river "Volta Redonda".
 Big farms were installed in the region and nowadays some farm names are the names of some districts.

 Between the years of 1860 and 1870, the navigation through the Paraíba do Sul river had its golden period between the cities of Resende and Barra do Piraí and at the same time the railroad D. Pedro II was built in Barra do Piraí and Barra Mansa.

 With this, in 1875, the village of Santo Antonio de Volta Redonda started to have great impulse, but with the freedom of slaves in 1888, the decay of the Vale do Paraíba became visible, destroying the agriculture, which would never recover in a very satisfactory way.

 This situation would be reversed in 1941, when the cycle of industrialization of Volta Redonda began.
 Chosen as site for installing the Companhia Siderúrgica Nacional (CSN) steel mill in the middle of World War II, it marked the base of Brazilian industrialization.
 Laborers from diverse regions of the country came to Volta Redonda to work in the mill.
 When it opened in 1946, it was the first steel mill in South America.

 A heavily subsidized symbol of national pride, the Volta Redonda mill embodied the import substitution industrial policies that prevailed in Latin American economies from World War II until the Latin American debt crisis in the 1980s.
 Since its 1993 privatization, however, the mill — now known as the Presidente Vargas Steelworks — has transcended its dirigiste origins to become one of the world's most efficient steel production facilities - due to this large production of steel and minerals, the city is globally nicknamed "Cidade do Aço" (literal Portuguese for "City of Steel").

 Politics and government

-Volta Redonda's mayor (prefeito) is currently Antônio Francisco Neto of the Brazil Union party, elected in 2020 to serve a four-year term.
+Volta Redonda's mayor (prefeito) is currently Antônio Francisco Neto of the Progressistas party, elected in 2020 to serve a four-year term.
 The 21-member council (Câmara Municipal) was elected at the same time.

+Geografia

+According to the regional division in force since 2017, established by the IBGE, the municipality belongs to the Intermediate and Immediate Geographic Regions of Volta Redonda-Barra Mansa.
+Until then, with the divisions into microregions and mesoregions in force, it was part of the microregion of Vale do Paraíba Fluminense, which in turn was included in the mesoregion of Sul Fluminense.

+The city is bordered by the municipalities of Barra Mansa (North, Northwest, West and Southwest), Barra do Piraí (Northeast), Pinheiral and Piraí (Southeast and East), and Rio Claro (South).
+Together with the municipalities of Barra Mansa (7 km away) and Pinheiral (15 km away), it constitutes an agglomeration with over 460 thousand inhabitants, according to estimates by the Brazilian Institute of Geography and Statistics for 2009.